moontemplar212/Testing/TestingTypes.md

 ## Functional Testing

+Functional testing refers to the testing of the software system against the functional requirements/specifications of that system.
+This is performed by using an appropriate assortment of inputs to exercise the code functions and compare the outputs against expected outputs.

 ### Unit testing:
-  * Individual units / modules / functions of code action
+  * Individual [ units / modules / functions ] of action

-Unit testing is the most basic form of testing where single functions usually with one or a few inputs and a single output are tested to make sure they meet requirements specifications and documentation.
-What differentiates this type of testing from others is that functions should be tested in isolation without any dependancies or interactions outside of it's own scope.
-This enables confirmation that the function works as intended by itself.
+Unit testing is the most basic form of testing where single functions ideally with one ( or a few ) inputs and a single output are exercised.
+Functions should be tested in isolation without any dependancies or interactions with other code outside its own function scope.
+This ensures that the function works as intended by itself.

 > **Example**
 ><br>